 Now, with so many of the schools closed.
 We are either working from home or tending to our children without child care for the foreseeable future.
 As the wheel of the natural order continues and new developments emerge, we will most likely, all be having new feelings arise which can be might be overwhelming.
 Now, more than ever, we need to make our homes a place of sanctuary.
 It’s time to take a pause, to be mindful, and to expand our inner space.
 Here are my simple ideas to help you now:

 Nurturing, calming, grounding and restful energy is what we need to cultivate for ourselves first and foremost at this time.
-For the majority of us who are self quarantined in our homes, our challenge will be getting a hold of our thoughts.
+For the majority of us who are self quarantined in our homes, our challenge will be getting a hold of our thoughts and anxiety.

 These are trying times, so being mindful and incorporating mindful practices will enhance wellbeing, build resilience and manage.
 Being mindful does not have to be complicated, you can: